Diseases & Conditions : Nervous System Disorders

 In a minority of cases, the body can stop the bacteria multiplying in the bloodstream, but not in the meninges.
 These patients develop meningitis.

 The following are the most common symptoms of septicemia.
 However, each person may experience symptoms differently.

 Patients with septicemia often develop a hemorrhagic rash—a cluster of tiny blood spots that look like pinpricks in the skin.
 If untreated, these gradually get bigger and begin to look like fresh bruises.
 These bruises then join together to form larger areas of purple skin damage and discoloration.

 Septicemia develops very quickly.
 The patient rapidly becomes very ill, and may:

 Lose interest in food and surroundings

 Experience a coma and sometimes death

 Those who become ill more slowly may also develop some of the signs of meningitis.
 The symptoms of septicemia may resemble other conditions or medical problems.
-Always consult your physician for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

-Specific treatment for septicemia will be determined by your physician based on:
+Specific treatment for septicemia will be determined by your healthcare provider based on: